 In a sea of skincare products and regimens that are currently popular and widely advocated, you might find yourself, well, at sea.
-We have all been there; we have purchased numerous products completely wrong for our skin types, used products with potentially toxic ingredients and the like!
+We have all been there; we have purchased numerous products completely wrong for our skin types and used products with potentially toxic ingredients.
 Sometimes we have skipped a vital step in our skincare routine, or worse, have been overzealous when it comes to some other skincare practices.
 The point is – we have all made mistakes, but that is ok because it is never too late to learn.
-To that end, here is a list of common missteps in your skincare routine after 50.
+To that end, here is a list of common missteps in your skincare routine.

 Skipping out on SPF